canwe/blog/_posts/2012-04-09-console2-an-alternative-to-windows-command-prompt.md

   - Utility
   - windows
 ---
-# Console2 &#8211; an alternative to Windows command prompt

 Recently I happened to use Windows to do some cross browser testing (no prizes for guessing the browser).
 It's Â been a long time since I used Windows and Ubuntu has become my primary OS then.
 And, when I was a windows user, I never cared about its command prompt.
 Mainly because I never had anything to do in the command line.